JohnnyTeutonic/MLP_Template/README.md

 - src/neural_network_regression.cpp can be used for both regression and binary classificaiton
 ## Future Work
 - finish creation of CMake files to allow for compilation on Linux and OSX
-- Re-structure proect to have a base class which contains common functionality that can be inherited by both the classification and regression classes
+- Re-structure project to have a base MLP class which contains common functionality that can be inherited by both the classification and regression MLP classes